 Diana (Suzi) Stephens

 Co-founder, and Medical Director for the Malawi Project.
-Her career in medicine spans over 40 years in hospitals in Ohio, Florida and Indiana.
-Retired from St Vincent Healthcare System in Indianapolis in 2006 to devote full time effort to medicine in the African nations of Malawi and South Sudan.
-Currently oversees medical procurement and distribution to over 700 healthcare facilities throughout Malawi.
+Her career spans over 40 years in hospitals in Ohio, Florida and Indiana.
+Suzi retired from St Vincent Healthcare System in Indianapolis in 2006 to devote full time to the medical needs of Malawi.
+Her work has also taken her to South Sudan, Uganda and Mexico.
+She currently oversees procurement of millions of dollars in medical supplies that are being distributed to over 700 healthcare facilities throughout Malawi.
 Suzi travels to Malawi each year to review the medical programs, and lead teams of volunteers.